 Introduction

 Data structures represent data and relationships among data for efficient manipulation.
-Data is much more than collection of bits and bytes.
-Data is associated with objects and their representations.
+Data are much more than collections of bits and bytes.
+Data are associated with objects and their representations.
 Objects could be persons, physical objects, events, or abstract concepts.
-For representations, there are choices to be made regarding what attributes are to represent the objects, and what queries we need to ask of the objects, and how frequently.
+For representations, there are choices to be made regarding what attributes are to represent the objects, what queries we need to ask of the objects, and how frequently.
 Consider a simple problem of storing and querying a set of integers.
 The goal is to answer a search query from the user about the presence or absence of an integer of the user’s choice in our collection.
 Suppose the design decision to make is whether we should store it in a sorted array or an unsorted array.
-In general search works better in sorted arrays.
-There are algorithms to execute our search problem on a sorted array in time which is logarithmic in the number of integers stored.
+In general, search works better in sorted arrays.
+There are algorithms to execute our search problem on a sorted array within a time that is logarithmic relative to the number of integers stored.
 A brute-force scan through the array would take linear time.
-However, if our set is unsorted to start with, we will need to sort first.
-But then the time taken to sort followed by binary search would be expensive compared to a brute force linear search.
-So, does that mean that we should use linear search as opposed to binary search for the problem at hand ?
-Yes, if we had to simply search once.
-If we had to search several times, the cumulative advantage of the logarithmic searches over linear ones would be significant even considering the overhead of the sorting step.
+However, if our set is unsorted to start with, we will need to sort it first, but then the time taken to sort followed by a binary search would be expensive compared to a brute-force linear search.
+So, does that mean that we should use linear search as opposed to binary search for this problem?
+Yes, if we simply had to search only once.
+If we had to search several times, the cumulative advantage of the logarithmic searches over linear ones would be significant, even considering the overhead of the sorting step.
 Now scale this problem up to web searching.
 We expect our answers immediately!
-The search engine is able to satisfy our requirement because of sophisticated preprocessing and storage of data ahead of processing our query.
+The search engine is able to satisfy our requirement for speed because of sophisticated preprocessing and data storage ahead of processing our query.

-Object-Oriented programming has taught us to identify the fundamental objects in our design, publish an abstraction with essential methods and hide the implementation details.
+Object-oriented programming allows us to identify the fundamental objects in our design, publish an abstraction with essential methods, and hide the implementation details.
 Features of languages supporting this paradigm also allow us to encapsulate these objects into classes.
 These principles are being applied in this unit which describes data structures as classes.

 2.1 Advanced Data Structures: Queue, Heap, Stack, Graph